 According to Sheffield Hallam University, a shocking majority of the global population (75%!) don’t speak English at all.
 Out of the remaining 25%, many people may not speak English very well and won’t be able to understand marketing content accurately – not to mention catch the subtleties of cultural references and word play which are the foundation of many marketing campaigns.
 All in all, only 6% of the global population are native English speakers.
-In such a context localization can be the key to reaching a global audience, and hence – boosting your sales.
+In such a context localization can be the key to reaching a global audience, and hence – boosting your sales in the new markets.

 As research by Gartner Inc. shows, by 2017, 268 billion downloads of mobile applications will generate more than $77 billion worth of revenue.
 Additionally, a recent survey by Common Sense Advisory found that 84% of international customers claim they are more likely to buy products and services from websites which provide product information in their native language.
 Therefore, the best way to sell to global audiences and get a slice of the fast growing mobile market is to localize your applications, software, websites, etc.